Life imprisonment: United States

-In 2011, the Supreme Court of the United States ruled that sentencing minors to life without parole, automatically (as the result of a statute) or as the result of a judicial decision, for crimes other than intentional homicide, violated the Eighth Amendment's ban on "cruel and unusual punishments", in the case of Graham v.
+In 2011, the Supreme Court of the United States ruled that sentencing minors to life without parole, automatically (as the result of a statute) or as the result of a judicial decision, for crimes other than intentional homicide, violated the Eighth Amendment's ban on "Cruel and unusual punishments", in the case of Graham v.
 Florida.

 Graham v.
 Florida was a significant case in juvenile justice.
 In Jacksonville, Florida, Terrence J. Graham tried to rob a restaurant along with three adolescent accomplices.
 During the robbery, one of Graham's accomplices had a metal bar that he used to hit the restaurant manager twice in the head.
 Once arrested, Graham was charged with attempted armed robbery and armed burglary with assault/battery.
-The maximum sentence he faced from these charges was life without the possibility of parole, and the prosecutor wanted to charge him as an adult.
+The maximum sentence he faced for these charges was life without the possibility of parole, and the prosecutor wanted to charge him as an adult.
 During the trial, Graham pleaded guilty to the charges, resulting in three years of probation, one year of which had to be served in jail.
-Since he had been awaiting trial in jail, he already served six months and therefore was released after six additional months.
+Since he had been awaiting trial in jail, he already served six months and, therefore, was released after six additional months.

 Within six months of his release, Graham was involved in another robbery.
 Since he violated the conditions of his probation, his probation officer reported to the trial court about his probation violations a few weeks before Graham turned 18 years old.
 It was a different judge presiding over his trial for the probation violations a year later.
-While Graham denied any involvement of the robbery, he did admit to fleeing from the police.
+While Graham denied any involvement in the robbery, he did admit to fleeing from the police.
 The trial court found that Graham violated his probation by "committing a home invasion robbery, possessing a firearm, and associating with persons engaged in criminal activity", and sentenced him to 15 years for the attempted armed robbery plus life imprisonment for the armed burglary.
 The life sentence Graham received meant he had a life sentence without the possibility of parole, "because Florida abolished their parole system in 2003".